Lead Aprons

 Inspect your lead aprons:

 Figure 2.
-Testing Lead apron for rot
+Lead apron testing shows lead rot.

 2. If X-Ray is used what kVp should be used?